Solo to Tierra del Fuego...

 The seed for riding to the tip of South America was planted in 1991, overhearing a group of guys at a BMW dealer in Fort Worth preparing for a trip from Alaska to Ushuaia.
 The idea bit me hard at age 31, but it seemed an impossibility with a family and a life-consuming business to run.
 Nevertheless, the idea remained in the back of my consciousness, a tiny speck of an ember, never quite dying out.

 It seemed the only solution was to rid myself of every bit of responsibility possible.
 Getting radical was what had to be done.
 I began selling my "sacred cows" and possessions, culminating in the sale of my home to free me of responsibility and fund the enterprise.
-What I found in the process, was that my sadness in selling a lifetime of accumulated possessions quickly turned to joy.
-Somehow each layer I sold off or gave away lifted a weight from my shoulders.
+What I found in that process, was that my sadness in selling a lifetime of accumulated possessions quickly turned to joy.
+Somehow, each layer I sold off or gave away lifted a weight from my shoulders.
 By the end of the process, I couldn't give things away fast enough.
-Dumpsters were my new friend.
+Dumpsters were my new friends.
 I felt newness of life replacing the unrecognized weight of all the things I'd accumulated in my life.

 The U.S., Canada and Mexico route in 2016-2017

 A bit more detail on the Mexico route: